charredUtensil/cnide/README.md

 `FOO BAR -> [iron]` will create a display showing the value of the `iron` signal from the `FOO` and `BAR` wires.

 ## Examples
+Copy these into the editor to try them out.

 ### Counter
     // Counts forever increasing by 1 each tick ETERNAL_LOOP -> ETERNAL_LOOP elapsed + 1 as elapsed